 The No Child Left Behind (NCLB) Act requires that all schools and districts meet Adequate Yearly Progress (AYP) requirements.
-California public schools and districts are required to meet or exceed criteria in these four target areas:
+California public schools and districts are required to meet or exceed

 - 1. Participation rate on statewide assessments in English-language arts and mathematics - 2.
 Percentage of students scoring proficient on statewide assessments in English-language arts and mathematics - 3.
 API scores - 4.
 Graduation rate for high schools